Robo advisors to open up managed investment funds to more people.

 By moving the front end of their system to cloud, financial institutions can scale as required, integrating into their core legacy systems.
 Cloud allows financial institutions to tap into software-as-a-service to quickly innovate and provision new services on a pay-as-you-need basis with no vendor lock-in.

-Orange Business Services and leading developer of wealth management software, Additiv, have developed a new cloud-based version of Digital Finance Suite (DFS 4.0), which will help digitize new and existing financial segments.
+Orange Business and leading developer of wealth management software, Additiv, have developed a new cloud-based version of Digital Finance Suite (DFS 4.0), which will help digitize new and existing financial segments.
 The platform addresses the financial industry’s requirements for hosting data off premise in the cloud, but onshore in the country of origin.
-This is achieved by leveraging the strong cloud, data storage, connectivity and cyberdefense capabilities of Orange Business Services.
+This is achieved by leveraging the strong cloud, data storage, connectivity and cyberdefense capabilities of Orange Business.

 “The functionality for a robo advisor will not change if it is on or off premises.
 But by putting it in the cloud, it is secure and far faster when it comes to deployment, support and getting product to market,” explains Michael Stemmle, CEO of Additiv.
 “Our robo advisor offering has the potential to open up a mass client segment that can be activated by automation.”

 “There has been a lag in the financial industry to move IT solutions off premise, due to such considerations as security and regulations.
-But thinking has shifted – banks can now see the cloud offering a real space for growth and opportunity,” explains Martin Kull, managing director Orange Business Services, Switzerland.
+But thinking has shifted – banks can now see the cloud offering a real space for growth and opportunity,” explains Martin Kull, managing director Orange Business, Switzerland.
 “Our joint offering with Additiv comes quickly on the back of this trend.”

 An automated future